This webpage contains affiliate links. See more details here.

 "We absolutely loved this tour!
 Eugenio is a treasure, he is so knowledgeable, showed us things off the beaten path, got us into some of the places that were actually on our list of things to do!!
 Some of the places he took us to had lines waiting to get in, but he marched us in immediately.
 He took us for amazing pasta, various other Italian specialties and ended with amazing gelato.
 This is a definite must on anyone’s visit to Bologna!!"

-The second stop on this Emilia Romagna food tour is prosciutto factory, where you'll learn about prosciutto production and enjoy it, thinly sliced along other cured meats and homemade bread and a glass of sparkling Lambrusco wine.
-But save some room - there's a proper lunch coming up with appetizers, three different kinds of pasta, more wine, and of course, dessert!
+Next, head to a prosciutto factory, where you’ll learn how prosciutto is made and enjoy thinly sliced prosciutto, cured meats, homemade bread, and a glass of sparkling Lambrusco wine.
+Then, it’s time for a full lunch with appetizers, three types of pasta, more wine, and dessert!

 What a great day!!...